markpp/deep_learning_samples/setupnotes.md

 ```

 In some cases, the python tools are not availble in newest versions from apt-get, then use pip instead.
 An exampel would be:
 python-skimage.
-If python-skimage was installed using apt-get, you can do as follows to get a more recent version:
+If an outdated version of python-skimage was installed using apt-get, just use pip to get a more recent version:
 ```bash
 sudo pip uninstall scikit-image sudo pip install scikit-image